 Statistical inference when the functional form of the distribution is not specified.
 Nonparametric function estimation, density estimation, survival analysis, contingency tables, association, and efficiency.

-Prerequisites: STAT 520 or equivalent
+Prerequisites: STAT 5200

 This course will cover the design and analysis of sample surveys.
 Topics include simple random sampling, stratified sampling, cluster sampling, graphics, regression analysis using complex surveys and methods for handling nonresponse bias.